W. F. Grimes: Career

 The unexpected discovery of a bust of Mithras on the last scheduled day of the excavation generated considerable press and public interest, debates in Parliament and discussion in the Cabinet.
 The excavation was extended, allowing further discoveries to be made, but delaying the construction.
 Although Bucklersbury House was built over the site, Grimes succeeded in salvaging many of its finds and features including marble statuary attesting to the wealth of its congregation.
 The temple was reconstructed nearby in the 1960s, but the work was not supervised by archaeologists and Grimes was dismissive of the result.

 Grimes was appointed CBE in 1955.
 He continued his excavations in London after he succeeded V. Gordon Childe as director of the Institute of Archaeology and professor of archaeology at the University of London in 1956 (Wheeler had founded the Institute in 1937, and Childe became director after Wheeler resigned in 1946).
 While Grimes was its director, the Institute moved from St John's Lodge in Regent's Park to new premises at Gordon Square.

 Grimes remained interested in the archaeology of Wales.
 He received an honorary DLitt from the University of Wales in 1961, and was president of the Cambrian Archaeological Association in 1963–64.
 He served on many commissions and committees with a variety of official bodies and archaeological societies and organisations, including the Society of Antiquaries, the Royal Archaeological Institute, and the Council for British Archaeology.
 He was a member of the Royal Commission on the Ancient and Historical Monuments of Wales for 30 years from 1948, also serving a period as chairman, and joined the Royal Commission on the Historical Monuments of England in 1964.
 He retired from both commissions in 1978.
-Between 1975 and 1988 he served as the first chairman of the Dyfed Archaeological Trust.
+Between 1975 and 1988, he served as the first chairman of the Dyfed Archaeological Trust.

 Private life

 Grimes married a childhood friend Barbara Lilian Morgan in 1928.
 They had two children.
-They were divorced in 1959, and he became the third husband of Audrey Williams.
+They were divorced in 1959, and Grimes became the third husband of Audrey Williams.
 She bestowed on him the nickname Peter.
 They retired to her home in Brynmill in Swansea in 1973.
-After Audrey died in 1978, he was remarried to Mrs Molly Waverley Sholto Douglas in 1980.
+After Audrey died in 1978, Grimes was remarried to Mrs Molly Waverley Sholto Douglas in 1980.

 He suffered from Parkinson's disease in later life, and died at home in Swansea.
 He was cremated, and his ashes were scattered at Pwlldu Bay on the Gower Peninsula, where the ashes of his second wife Audrey had also been scattered.